Policies

 Oversight

-The Director of Information Technology and the Vice President for Administration & Finance are primarily responsible for assuring an effective Information Security Program.
-Responsibility for developing, deploying, and managing the Information Security program lies internally within IT.
+The Information Security Program Lead and the Executive Vice President for Administration & Finance are primarily responsible for the oversight of the Information Security Program.

 Governance